DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ![Debugging status bar](../../images/debugging/client-debugging-footer.png)

-> If the test you run in the debugging mode contains a [test hook](../test-api/test-code-structure.md#test-hooks)
+> If the test you run in the debugging mode contains a [test hook](../test-api/test-code-structure.md#test-hooks),
-> or [fixture hook](../test-api/test-code-structure.md#fixture-hooks), it will be paused within these hooks before the first action.
+> it will be paused within this hook before the first action.

 ### --app-init-delay \<ms\>